A City’s Growing Demand for Water

 Erected 2009 by The City of Wilmington, Delaware.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Cool Spring Park (about 700 feet away, measured in a direct line); Christopher Columbus (about 700 feet away); The Tilton Mansion (approx. 0.2 miles away); Delaware Children's Theatre (approx. 0.2 miles away); Wilmington Veterans Memorial (approx. ¼ mile away); Soldiers and Sailors Monument (approx. ¼ mile away); Tilton Park (approx. ¼ mile away); St. Anthony of Padua (approx. 0.4 miles away).
+Cool Spring Park (about 700 feet away, measured in a direct line); Christopher Columbus (about 700 feet away); The Tilton Mansion (approx. 0.2 miles away); Delaware Children's Theatre (approx. 0.2 miles away); Wilmington Veterans Memorial (approx. ¼ mile away); Memorial Day Parade and Soldiers and Sailors Monument (approx. ¼ mile away); Soldiers and Sailors Monument (approx. ¼ mile away); 1313 Delaware Avenue (approx. ¼ mile away).
 Touch for a list and map of all markers in Wilmington.

 Credits.
-This page was last revised on October 4, 2019.
-This page originally submitted on October 2, 2019, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 52 times since then and 5 times this year.
-Photos: 1, 2, 3. submitted on October 2, 2019, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on May 26, 2021.
+It was originally submitted on October 2, 2019, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 105 times since then and 16 times this year.
+Last updated on May 26, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2, 3. submitted on October 2, 2019, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.